csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 _employee_ (_name, address, salary, plant number_)

-**Practice Exercises 881**

 Assume that each fragment has two replicas: one stored at the New York site and one stored locally at the plant site.
 Describe a good processing strategy for the following queries entered at the San Jose site.

-a.
-Find all employees at the Boca plant.
+1. Find all employees at the Boca plant.

-b.
-Find the average salary of all employees.
+2. Find the average salary of all employees.

-c.
-Find the highest-paid employee at each of the following sites: Toronto, Edmonton, Vancouver, Montreal.
+3. Find the highest-paid employee at each of the following sites: Toronto, Edmonton, Vancouver, Montreal.

-d.
-Find the lowest-paid employee in the company.
+4. Find the lowest-paid employee in the company.

 **19.11** Compute _r_  _s_ for the relations of Figure 19.9.